-Carmen took up the role of Research Fellow, Responsible Research and Innovation, in the University of Nottingham's Synthetic Biology Research Centre (SBRC) at the end of June 2015.
-Carmen is working… read more
+Carmen took up the role of social science lead, Research Fellow, Responsible Research and Innovation, at the University of Nottingham's Synthetic Biology Research Centre (SBRC) in April 2018.
+Prior… read more

-Carmen took up the role of Research Fellow, Responsible Research and Innovation, in the University of Nottingham's Synthetic Biology Research Centre (SBRC) at the end of June 2015.
-Carmen is working closely with Dr Alison Mohr and Emeritus Professor Brigitte Nerlich (School of Sociology and Social Policy), to facilitate the SBRC's commitment to implementing Responsible Research and Innovation within its research programme.
+Carmen took up the role of social science lead, Research Fellow, Responsible Research and Innovation, at the University of Nottingham's Synthetic Biology Research Centre (SBRC) in April 2018.
+Prior to this, she worked closely with Emeritus Professor Brigitte Nerlich (School of Sociology and Social Policy), who led the social science programme in the SBRC from June 2014 to October 2016.
 The main aims of this research are: